shshaw/wrapRatios/README.md

 Browsers will scale the `<canvas>` without losing the aspect ratio, so the element is set to `position: absolute`, letting it float over the canvas and resize properly.

-The following styles are inserted into the `<head>` on the first run.
+The following styles are automatically inserted into the `<head>` on the first run.

 ```css
 .wrapRatios { position:relative; }
 .wrapRatios__content { position:absolute; top:0; left:0; width:100%; height:100%; }
 .wrapRatios__sizer { display:block; width:100%; height:auto; visibility:hidden; }
 ```

+You can implement this technique manually without Javascript using the [styles and code above](http://codepen.io/shshaw/pen/ZGgXLj).

 ## Usage